abouscarel/argmin404.github.io/_posts/2016-04-28-Launch an EC2 from jupyter.md

 3. [ssh] Install all the necessary softwares and libraries
 4. [ssh] Run your python script - that will save the results in your S3
 5. [jupyter notebook] Close the EC

+#### CAREFUL

+EC2 is no joke, it is linked to your credit card and you should be very very very cautious with your credentials (AWS secret key and ID).
+You will see later in this tutorial that you need to setup a file "root key.csv" where lies these informations, **do not share them**.
+When I was experiencing with this technology I pushed by mistakes on my git this file, 1 min later I had 80 big servers running on amazon for a total cost of 180$/hours, fortunately I was able to quickly call amazon and settle this issue, but be really careful with this.

 ### Requirements